 Possessions Away From Home – there are possessions ‘away from the home’ options (such as watches, jewellery, spectacles and sports equipment), that home owners can insure.
 These have a different ‘rating’ applied to them by the insurance company.
 A customer will sometimes have a set amount within a policy anyway.
 For example up to £3,000 worth of cover.
 Then within that amount there will be a ‘single article limit’ of £1000 for example.
 If a customer has one article that they often take out of the home, (that is worth more than £1000 in our example), then this amount of cover would not be sufficient.
 The customer should therefore specify this content item on the policy giving exact make and model details.
 Insurance companies would generally pay a valid claim up to the amount of cover within the policy for possessions away from the home, (even if the item lost was slightly over the limit).
 However it would only be for the amount covered i.e. in this example £1000 (even if item lost was valued at £1200).

 Optional Contents Extras – additional policy options can be added to provide extra peace of mind.
 Freezer cover covers the contents of a freezer if it were to break down or there was a power cut.
-Also bicycles can be covered separately away from the home.
+Also bicycles can be covered separately away from the home (view our bicycle insurance and electric bike insurance services here).
 So whilst they are covered within the boundaries of the home (including the garden) they will not be covered away from the home without additionally specifying them.
 So for example, if the bike was stolen from the garage, they are likely to be covered, but if it was stolen outside a shop, without the additional cover, they would not be covered.
 As always terms will apply to a whole plethora of practical scenarios in the Policy Wording, (such as adequate security applied at the time, i.e. was the garage locked or were the bikes padlocked when outside the shop).
 Different insurance policies will vary the physical security that require from home owners before a claim is paid out.
 Lastly garden covers plants and shrubs, garden ornaments and furniture.
 Some contents policies will have a set amount, but if a customer requires more than this, some insurance companies will allow you to purchase more cover for goods in the open.
 Things such as fences and walls are categorised as buildings and do not form part of contents cover.

 Accidental Damage – lastly ‘Standard Contents’ cover is generally cheaper than contents cover with ‘additional accidental damage’.
 Accidental damage covers the customer against common accidents occurring to their possessions in the home (such as spilling wine on a carpet).
 Standard cover does sometimes give an element of accidental damage cover for electrical items.
 So think carefully about whether full accidental damage cover is really required and remember to check the small print!.
 If you have children, full accidental damage cover would seem jolly sensible.